 We used to believe our brains couldn’t be changed.
 Now we believe they can – if we want it enough.
 But is that true?
+In this piece, Will Storr (with thanks to Creative Commons), wades through the hype, hope, brain plasticity facts and neuro-fiction.

 For years she had tried to be the perfect wife and mother but now, divorced, with two sons, having gone through another break-up and in despair about her future, she felt as if she’d failed at it all, and she was tired of it.
 On 6 June 2007 Debbie Hampton, of Greensboro, North Carolina, took an overdose of more than 90 pills – a combination of ten different prescription drugs, some of which she’d stolen from a neighbour’s bedside cabinet.
 That afternoon, she’d written a note on her computer: “I’ve screwed up this life so bad that there is no place here for me and nothing I can contribute.”
 Then, in tears, she went upstairs, sat on her bed, swallowed her pills with some cheap Shiraz and put on a Dido CD to listen to as she died.
 As she lay down, she felt triumphant.